Client services charter

 10 months from date of import

-Assigning of schedule for IVF requests Within 2 weeks of request
+Cryopreservation of mice Within 12- 16 weeks of request

 Export of sperm or live mice Typically within 3 months subject to MTA and other required approvals